Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 This is heady stuff, and you’ll learn through osmosis some really big Life Lessons…

 2. Dish it out and take it.
-Nothing makes you appreciate presidents Bush and Obama quite like being editor.
+Nothing makes you appreciate U.S. presidents quite like being editor.
 No one ever tells an editor, “Thanks for all you do.”
 And if anything goes wrong in the paper or in the newsroom, you’ll get blamed even if you had nothing to do with it.
 You’ll become a lot more nuanced about your criticism of others after you’ve faced unfounded criticism yourself.

 3. Save some or none at all.
 Being in charge means doing your best with scarce resources.
 Ever heard of the word “triage”?
 It’s a military term meaning to save as many wounded soldiers as you can – by letting the worst-hurt die.
 Likewise, you have neither the time nor money to save your entire newspaper.
 Some sections and some staffers will perish so you can excel where you deem best for your readers.
 It’s easy to rip leaders who make such tough calls.
 It’s hard to be the one making them – and explaining them.